cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 So we have
 $\mathcal{L} \propto p(\text{data}|\mu,\vec{\theta})\cdot \pi(\vec{\theta}_0|\vec{\theta})$

-let's try to build the likelihood by hand for a 1-bin counting experiment.
+now we will try to build the likelihood by hand for a 1-bin counting experiment.
-The data is the number of observed events $N$, and the probability is just a poisson probability $p(N|\lambda) = \frac{\lambda^N e^{-\lambda}}{N!}$, where $\lambda$ is the number of events expected in our signal+background model: $\lambda = \mu\cdot s(\vec{\theta}) + b(\vec{\theta})$.
+The data is the number of observed events $N$, and the probability is just a Poisson probability $p(N|\lambda) = \frac{\lambda^N e^{-\lambda}}{N!}$, where $\lambda$ is the number of events expected in our signal+background model: $\lambda = \mu\cdot s(\vec{\theta}) + b(\vec{\theta})$.

-In the expression, s and b are the numbers of expected signal- and background events, which both depend on the nuisance parameters.
-Let's start by building a simple likelihood function with one signal process and one background process.
-We'll assume there are no nuisance parameters for now.
+In the expression, s and b are the numbers of expected signal and background events, which both depend on the nuisance parameters.
+We will start by building a simple likelihood function with one signal process and one background process.
+We will assume there are no nuisance parameters for now.
 The number of observed events in data is 15, the expected number of signal events is 5 and the expected number of background events 8.1.

-It's easiest to use the RooFit workspace factory to build our model ([this tutorial](https://root.cern/doc/master/rf511__wsfactory__basic_8py.html) has more information on the factory syntax).
+It is easiest to use the `RooFit` workspace factory to build our model ([this tutorial](https://root.cern/doc/master/rf511__wsfactory__basic_8py.html) has more information on the factory syntax).

 ```
 import ROOT